bahamapascal/ICCR/README.md

 1) Overview

-The ICCR is a java based server process that functions as a microservice.
-It provides a relaxed ReST (Representational State Transfer) API that allows for management and control of an IOTA (IRI) process on a single machine.
-It functions as micro-service by using the Wildfly Swarm framework to generate a single "fat" JAR file.
-It is a java based application that must have a java version VM (1.8 or greater) installed in order to run.
+The ICCR is a java based microservice server process.
+It provides a ReST (Representational State Transfer) API that allows for management and control of an IOTA (IRI) process on a single machine.
+It functions as microservice by using the Wildfly Swarm framework to generate a single "fat" JAR file.
+It requires that java version 1.8 or greater be installed on the target machine.

 The ICCR:
-* is a single JAR file destributed in an archive with scripts to control its life-cycle (start, stop, etc);
+* is a single JAR file destributed in an TAR gzipped archive
+* is distributed with control scripts to that manage its life-cycle (start, stop, status)
-* is a lightweight standalone executable that does not require any other framework to execute;
+* is a lightweight standalone executable that does not require any other framework to execute
-* provides a well-defined API for client applications to target;
-* exposes a ReST API using standard HTTP operations based as the basis for control of an IOTA instance;
+* exposes a ReST API using standard HTTP operations based as the basis for control of an IOTA instance
-* supports HTTPS using self-signed PKI certificates;
+* supports HTTPS using self-signed PKI certificates
-* supports authorized client usage only by means of an API access key;
+* supports authorized client usage only by means of an API access key

 2) Functionality

 The ICCR:
-is installed in /opt/iccr
+* is installed in /opt/iccr
-is controlled by the execution of the script /opt/iccr/bin/iccr-ctl executes library code contained in the JAR file /opt/iccr/lib/iccr.jar is configured by properties defined in /opt/iccr/conf/iccr.properties writes server output to a log file contained in /opt/iccr/logs writes event data in CSV format to an audit file contained in /opt/iccr/data copies downloaded IOTA IRI files into /opt/iccr/download maintains backup copies of previous IOTA IRI file version in /opt/iccr/bak
+* is controlled by the execution of the script /opt/iccr/bin/iccr-ctl
+* executes library code contained in the JAR file /opt/iccr/lib/iccr.jar
+* is configured by properties defined in /opt/iccr/conf/iccr.properties
+* writes server output to a log file contained in /opt/iccr/logs
+* writes event data in CSV format to an audit file contained in /opt/iccr/data

-The following ICCR subdirectories are used:
+* copies downloaded IOTA IRI files into /opt/iccr/download
+* maintains backup copies of previous IOTA IRI file version in /opt/iccr/bak

+2.a) Directory Structure

 /opt/iccr/data
 The /opt/iccr/data directory contains a comma separted value (CSV) formattted file: iota-event.csv